 The heat and massage experienced in a hot tub helps improve your blood flow.
 Effective blood circulation reduces stress factors that could affect sleeping patterns.
 When circulation is functioning properly, blood vessels dilate, blood pressure falls and the heart doesn’t have to work as hard.
 When blood flow is impaired the opposite occurs and your body experiences stress.
 This can lead to health issues, including problems with sleep.
 Regularly spending time in a hot tub can lead to improved blood flow and lead to an easier time falling asleep.

-To learn more about how a hot tub can help you sleep, download a free buyer’s guide today.
+To learn more about how a hot tub can help you sleep, download a free buyer’s guide below today, or visit us at our hot tub store.